 Concordia University is one of two Anglophone universities in Montreal and, as such, English is the primary language of instruction and communication.
 English will also be the primary language of OHA 2018.
 To honor Montreal’s bi-cultural heritage, however, and to give a space for oral history scholars from across the Americas, we are happy to take some proposals in French, Spanish and Portuguese.
 Either consecutive or simultaneous interpretation will be provided for a limited number of presentations.

-The online proposal site is now open at OHA 2018.
-The proposal deadline is January 31, 2018.
+The online proposal site is now closed at OHA 2018.
+The proposal deadline was January 31, 2018.